 We have also been very fortunate to benefit form groups of volunteers from organisations such as Lloyds Banking Group, RBS, St Mungo’s Church, and ‘The Dirty Weekenders’ (Edinburgh University Conservation Group), who have greatly helped to develop the garden’s infrastructure.

 The garden is now fully developed, is integrated into the school Curriculum, and provides a range of delicious produce for inclusion within our healthy eating programme, and for sale at the local farmer’s market.
-Our part-time gardener, Sean Jacques, works with children, staff and the local community to enable an exciting array of activities and learning experiences.
+Our part-time community gardener, Jake Lamb, works with children, staff and volunteers from the local and wider community to enable an exciting array of activities and learning experiences.

 Infrastructure & Crops

 The garden has been developed to include a wide variety of growing, learning and therapeutic spaces, including:

 - Two polytunnels and a storage hut / potting shed

 - A willow dome, with seating, providing a space for therapeutic work and storytelling